Hard link: Reference counting

 Most file systems that support hard links use reference counting.
-The system stores an integer value with each logical data section that represents the total number of hard links that have been created to point to the data.
+The file system stores an integer value with each logical data section that represents the total number of hard links that have been created to point to the data.
 When a new link is created, this value is increased by one.
 When a link is removed, the value is decreased by one.
 When the counter becomes zero, the operating system frees the logical data section.
 (The OS may not to do so immediately, e.g., when there are outstanding file handles open, for performance reasons, or to enable the undelete command.)

 This is a simple method for the file system to track the use of a given area of storage, as zero values indicate free space and nonzero values indicate used space.
 The maintenance of this value guarantees that there will be no dangling hard links pointing nowhere.
 The data section and the associated inode are preserved as long as a single hard link (directory reference) points to it or any process keeps the associated file open.